 finely checkered bass handle too.
 Again, this indicates a lot of handling and honest wear.

 One That's Been There:

 Some collectors would not even take a second look at a knife like this.
 To me they are the ones with a legitimate heritage not content to stay safely tucked away in some foot-locker.
 It has led a rough life and shows an incredible amount of wear.
 The F~S and Wilkinson logos are nearly erased by polishing and sharpening.
 It came with this field expedient sheath which barely fits its shortened blade.
 The knife is still tight and serviceable.
 I am sure some soldier carried this honest to God Wilkinson Sword fighting knife with great pride.

 You have to look closely to see any remaining etching on the blade.
 The seller did not even notice it was a Wilkinson!

 Below: You do not find WW-II sheaths (or knives) in much better condition than this one.
 It has the rivet on the front side of the chape, tabs still intact, and missing only the narrow brown elastic.
 There is some light rust on the blued chape.

 Above: Second Pattern B-2 (NOTE: Robert Wilkinson-Latham now has determined that B-2 knives were made by WSC, not BSA.)
 Some previous owner tried to use a Dremel or other electric tool to sharpen this knife and left faint swirl marks on the blade.
 Then someone went over it with a cold blue solution to try to cover them up.
 Idiots abound.
 A bit of the original blue remains just below the guard.
 The dilemma is always whether to clean up the blade by careful polishing or to leave it alone.
-My advice is when in doubt, do not mess with it.
-Note the ubiquitous broad-arrow and England stampings on the guard.
+When in doubt, my advice is, do not mess with it.
+Note the ubiquitous broad-arrow and England stamping on the guard.
 A very close look reveals a partial "B" stamping indicating this is a B-2 knife.